 College of Agriculture and Life Sciences

 Tenured faculty members (associate or full professors) are eligible for sabbatical leaves after the conclusion of 12 continuous semesters (excluding summers).
+Eligibility can be checked at HR's Tableau link, and will be verified before approval.
 Requests should be transmitted to the Senior Associate Dean two terms before the projected start of a sabbatic.
 There are two types of sabbatical leave: i) one term if on an academic year appointment (or 6 months if on a calendar year appointment) at full pay, or ii) two terms if on an academic year appointment (or 12 months if on a calendar year appointment) at half pay.
 The application must come through the department Chair to the Senior Associate Dean.
 The request is to be in writing with a statement that describes: how the leave will benefit the faculty member, how the leave will benefit the university, and how the normal responsibilities will be accomplished during the leave.
 Often, adjustments are required within a unit to enable a faculty member to go on sabbatical leave.
 These adjustments are the responsibility of the unit, and need to be described, and acceptable to the community (both within and outside the unit).
 In addition, the request from the department chair must be accompanied by a sabbatical plan from the candidate.